 - Help align product development that supports the POLST Paradigm and our fundamental values, better helping ensure a robust POLST process, elimination of invalid POLST forms, and immediate access to POLST forms everywhere.

-This is not a single event but over a year-long project:
+This is not a single event but a project with multiple components:

 |Date||Webinar Topic and Presenter||Registration (or Recording, if past)|

 |May 22, 2018||Overview of the POLST Paradigm

 Presenter: Amy Vandenbroucke, JD

 Attendees at the 2018 Technology Consensus Conference were divided into the four working groups: POLST & EHRs; POLST & HIEs; POLST & Mobile Technology, and POLST & Registries.
 Over multiple sessions, these groups discussed pre-arranged topics and questions related to legal & security compliance, consumer needs, professional user needs, and technology design.
 Discussion leaders, notetakers and Amy Vandenbroucke (Executive Director) stayed for two additional sessions to discuss areas of agreement and recommendations.

 The conference was intentionally limited to about 55 attendees, since this was a working conference to discuss and synthesize information to write a paper, in contrast to being a conference that offers presentations to an audience.
 Attendees were selected for their experience and expertise in the identified areas of technology and expertise needed; all POLST Programs were offered an opportunity to participate.